 1. Freelancing offers flexibility

-A freelance Japanese translator is the perfect career choice for living a flexible lifestyle.
+A freelance Japanese translator is the perfect career choice for a flexible lifestyle.

 Most of the translators work for themselves.
 That’s why this profession is so rewarding!
-Last, you will be free to choose your hours and be your own boss.
+Last, you can choose your hours and be your boss.

-High-speed internet and technology have made it possible for you to have a successful translation career.
-One of the best things about it is that you can do it anywhere you want at any time.
+High-speed internet and technology have enabled you to have a successful translation career.
+One of the best things about it is that you can do it anywhere, anytime.

 Managing your time when you follow a fixed schedule is unnecessary.
 It’s up to you what your workspace looks like, your hours, and your pay rate.